mantrajsframework/mantrad/docs/22-installing-and-uninstalling-components.md

-# Installing and uninstalling components
+# Installing and Uninstalling Components

 Each component of a Mantra project should be installed specifically with the command *install-component*: